 - Speakers are depending on you.
 Most of them will be nervous.
 They need someone to tell them where to be and what to do.
 That is your job as host.
 You are not just host for the audience, you are also the host for the performers.
 Make sure they have what they need.
 A nice touch is to have a box of bottled water in the speaker waiting area – it’s a common pre-speaking request.

 - 30 minutes before start, assemble all the speakers.
 Use the PA to ask all speakers to come to the stage.
-Introduce yourself and have a short meeting that covers: a) the order they’ll be speaking b) where they are supposed to sit c) a walk of the stage they’ll be speaking on d) how awesome they are and how supportive the audience will be (lie if necessary).
+Introduce yourself and have a short meeting that covers: a) the order they’ll be speaking b) where they are supposed to sit c) letting them walk on stage to get their bodies comfortable with what it feels like d) a reminder of how awesome they are and how supportive the audience will be (lie if necessary).